Uruk period: 'Urban Revolution'

 The Uruk period saw some settlements achieve a new importance and population density, as well as the development of monumental civic architecture.
-They reached a size and had an internal organization which allow them to be called 'cities.'
+They reached a size and had an internal organization that allowed them to be called 'cities.'
 Uruk is often labelled "the first city", since it has the most impressive material remains of the period and played at least a major role in the process.
 This development was accompanied by a number of social changes resulting in what can fairly be called an 'urban' society as distinct from the 'rural' society which provided food for the growing portion of the population that did not feed itself, although the relationship between the two groups and the views of the people of the time about this distinction remain difficult to discern.
 This phenomenon was characterized by Gordon Childe at the beginning of the 1950s as an 'urban revolution', linked to the Neolithic Revolution and inseparable from the appearance of the first states.
 This model, which is based on material evidence, has been heavily debated ever since.

-The causes of the appearance of cities have been discussed a great deal.
+The causes of the emergence of cities have been widely discussed.
 Some scholars explain the development of the first cities by their role as ceremonial religious centers, others by their role as hubs for long-distance trade, but the most widespread theory is that developed largely by Robert McCormick Adams which considers the appearance of cities to be a result of the appearance of the state and its institutions, which attracted wealth and people to central settlements, and encouraged residents to become increasingly specialized.
-This theory thus leads the problem of the origin of cities back to the problem of origin of the state and of inequality.
+This theory thus leads the problem of the origin of cities back to the problem of the origin of the state and of inequality.